 Before joining Horizons, Ajené taught at Just Us Kids, an early education center at the United States Department of Justice.
 She earned a Bachelor’s of Science in Early Childhood Education with a minor in Psychology from the University of Maryland Eastern Shore.
 From a young age, Ajené has shown her passion for teaching and educating young minds.
 While at college, she committed countless hours to giving back to her community by volunteering at various summer programs and interning.
 Ajené enjoys interior design, traveling and photography.

 LAUREN SIMMONS, PROGRAM Director

 A recent DC transplant, Lauren previously called Pittsburgh home.
 While in Pittsburgh, she fell in love with education research and program evaluation at the RAND Corporation, University of Pittsburgh School of Education, and most recently, Carnegie Mellon School of Computer Science.
-While at Carnegie Mellon, she managed multiple research projects investigating the use of artificial intelligence to supporting students’ academic achievement and socioemotional development.
+While at Carnegie Mellon, she managed multiple research projects investigating the use of artificial intelligence to support students’ academic achievement and socioemotional development.

 Originally from the Midwest, Lauren is a St. Louis native and a graduate of Indiana University–Bloomington, where she earned a Bachelor of Arts in Sociology.
 In her free time, she enjoys traveling, amateur beekeeping, and finding new ways to make her son laugh.